-$Technology\ Licensing/Research\ and\ Development\ Businesses$
+Technology Licensing/Research and Development Businesses

-We believe our technology has commercial potential in a wide range of industrial, consumer and medical applications beyond those identified in its core businesses.
-For example, our core patented technology Intelimer materials, can be used to trigger release of small molecule drugs, catalysts, pesticides or fragrances just by changing the temperature of the Intelimer materials or to activate/deactivate adhesives through controlled temperature change.
+We believe our technology has commercial potential in a wide range of industrial, consumer and medical applications beyond those identified in our core businesses.
+For example, our core patented technology Intelimer materials, can be used to trigger release small molecule drugs, catalysts, pesticides or fragrances just by changing the temperature of the Intelimer materials or to activate adhesives through controlled temperature change.
 In order to exploit these opportunities, we have entered into and will enter into licensing and collaborative corporate agreements for product development and/or distribution in certain fields.